 - 1 small onion finely sliced

-- 1 garlic clove crushed or finely chopped
+- 1 garlic clove crushed or grated

 - 6 large eggs preferably free range or organic

 - 50 ml milk

 - First chop up the new potatoes into cubes of about 1cm (½inch) or less.
 Pop these in a pan with a teaspoon of salt and cover with boiling water.
 Bring back to the boil, turn down and cook for 10 minutes or until cooked.
 (You can, of course, use leftover potato from a previous meal.)

 - Put the oil in a medium size frying pan (make sure you use one that is ok to go under the grill) and add the sliced onion.
 Gently sweat on a medium heat, stirring occasionally, until just beginning to colour then add the garlic and fry for 1 more minute.
 Turn the heat off until the potatoes are done.